mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

-PagerDuty contains the config fields for PagerDuty's Integration
+PagerDuty contains the config fields for PagerDuty's Integration.

 <table>
     <thead>